ddeehere/josstest/paper.md

 # Summary

 PopMedNet&trade; is an open-source application used to facilitate multi-site health data networks [@Brown:2010].
-It uses a distributed network design that enables data holders to retain full control of their data.
-Investigators send questions to data holders for review and response.
+It uses a distributed network design that enables data partners to retain full control of their data.
+Investigators send questions to data partners for review and response.
 PopMedNet eliminates the need for assembling patient records in a centralized repository, thus preserving patient privacy and confidentiality.

 Its development was pioneered by the Therapeutics Research and Infectious Disease Epidemiology (TIDE) group of the Department of Population Medicine (DPM) of the Harvard Pilgrim Health Care Institute (HPHCI), an appointing department of the Harvard Medical School.